 A study by Kjellmer, Fernell, Gillberg, Norrelgen (2018) showed that nearly 60% of children (from a group of 83 4-6 year olds) with ASD had moderate–severe language difficulties.
 Nearly half presented with combined expressive and receptive language delays and a majority also had problems with different sounds and how they come together .

 Children with ASD also have different or delayed social communication and social interactions, and have “restricted or repetitive patterns of behaviour, interests or activities” (DSM-V).
 However, these can present in a vast variety of ways across children, making it more challenging for parents to identify if their child has ASD or another developmental delay.

-Similarities Between Children With ASD and Speech Delay
+What Are The Similarities Between Children With ASD and Speech Delay?

 First let’s explore language and in particular ‘expressive language’ and how that can compare with ASD and delay in language development (DLD).
 Expressive language refers to the way a child uses spoken sounds, words, tells a story and/or uses hand gestures to get their point across to the other person.